vpoulailleau/name-photos-by-date/README.md

 # name-photos-by-date

 Rename photos according to the date they were taken.
+Adds a SHA1 in the filename, in case several photos were taken during the same second (because of burst mode, or the usage of several cameras at the same time).

 # Licence